maxeymr/meanstack_docker/README.md

 server.listen(port, () => console.log(`API running on localhost:${port}`));
 ```

-In the express directory, create a routes directory with an api.js file containing the following text&
+In the express directory, create a routes directory with an api.js file containing the following text

 ```
 //Import dependencies